RVshare.com

 • Mileage: It's 1,598 miles to go from Springfield, MO, to San Diego.

-• Fun Fact: Fast-food restaurant chain Jack in the Box got its start in San Diego.
+• Fun fact: Fast-food restaurant chain Jack in the Box got its start in San Diego.

-Top RV Rentals in Springfield, Missouri
+Top RV Rentals Near Springfield, Missouri

-Nearby National Parks
+National Parks

 White Sands National Park